wp-plugins/wp-customer-reviews/readme.txt

 = 1.1.8 (02-23-2011) =
 * Updated plugin to not use sessions at all to track error/status messages
 * Plugin will now automatically detect some theme/plugin compatibility issues and attempt workarounds
-* Updating CSS for error/thank you message container.
+* Updating CSS for error/thank you message container

 = 1.1.7 (02-20-2011) =
 * An error was fixed in email validation